Chart Color Schemes

 Hamilton - Broadmeadow features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households account for 56.8% of all households, including 22.2% couples with children, 23.7% couples without children, and 9.6% single parent families.
-Non-family households make up the remaining 43.2%, with lone person households at 35.0% and group households comprising 8.2%.
+Family households account for 56.8 percent of all households, including 22.2 percent couples with children, 23.7 percent couples without children, and 9.6 percent single parent families.
+Non-family households constitute the remaining 43.2 percent, with lone person households at 35.0 percent and group households comprising 8.2 percent of the total.
 The median household size is 2.2 people, which is smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households